TajulTarek/Automatic-Attendance-System-Using-Face-Recognition/README.md

 ---

 ## **📌 Features**
-✅ **Automatic Attendance Updates** – The system automatically marks attendance for each student in every class.  \n ✅ **Face Recognition Model Updates** – Students can add more photos to improve recognition accuracy, and the system updates the model dynamically.
+✅ **Automatic Attendance Updates** – The system automatically marks attendance for each student in every class.

+✅ **Face Recognition Model Updates** – Students can add more photos to improve recognition accuracy, and the system updates the model dynamically.

 ✅ **Scheduled Attendance Capturing** – Teachers can set specific class times when the system will take photos and record attendance automatically.

 ✅ **Live Attendance Monitoring** – Real-time tracking of students' presence.

 ✅ **Downloadable Attendance Sheets** – Both teachers and students can view and download attendance records.

 ✅ **Student Enrollment** – Track and manage enrolled courses for each student.

 ✅ **Upcoming Classes** – Fetch schedules dynamically and display upcoming sessions.

 ✅ **Admin, Teacher, Student Roles** – Secure role-based authentication with access control.

 ---